Late-time ensembles of quantum states in quantum chaotic systems: Introduction

 The outline for the rest of the work is as follows.
 In Sec.~\ref{sec:proof}, we use a simple analytically-tractable model to prove that constrained ensembles that satisfy the typicality condition are indistinguishable from Haar random states at the level of finite $k$ moments and in the thermodynamic limit.
-In Sec.~\ref{sec:EE}, we focus on the statistical properties of subsystem properties, particularly the von Neumann entanglement entropy, and review the relevant distributions for constrained and unconstrained RMT ensembles relevant to our work.
+In Sec.~\ref{sec:EE}, and in sections thereafter, we analyze the statistical properties of quantum state ensembles from the lens of the von Neumann entanglement entropy (extensions to distributions of different observables is discussed in the Appendix).
+Thus, we first review in Sec.~\ref{sec:EE} the relevant entanglement distributions for constrained and unconstrained RMT ensembles relevant to our work.
 In Sec.~\ref{sec:U(1)}, we show numerical results for random quantum circuits in the presence of a U(1) scalar charge.
-In Sec.~\ref{sec:Ham} we extend the numerical results to local chaotic Hamiltonian systems, showing that the same conclusions obtained in Sec.~\ref{sec:proof} apply to more generic quantum chaotic systems.
-In Sec.~\ref{sec:discussion} we summarize the main results and discuss their ramifications.
+In Sec.~\ref{sec:Ham}, we extend the numerical results to local chaotic Hamiltonian systems, showing that the same conclusions obtained in Sec.~\ref{sec:proof} apply to more generic quantum chaotic systems.
+In Sec.~\ref{sec:discussion}, we summarize the main results and discuss their ramifications.